HFChenLab/PhosPPI/README.md

 # PhosPPI
-A web service (PhosPPI) for **Sequence-based Machine Learning Method for Predicting the Effects of Phosphorylation on Protein-Protein Interactions** created by *Xiaokun Hong, Jiyang LV*
+A web service (PhosPPI) for **Sequence-based Machine Learning Method for Predicting the Effects of Phosphorylation on Protein-Protein Interactions** created by *Xiaokun Hong, Jiyang Lv*

 ## Set up environment